JojiJoseph/3dgs-gradient-segmentation/README.md

 python demo.py --help
 ```

-If you need, sample data (chair) can be found at https://drive.google.com/file/d/17xugq_6IaZBpm9B9QYU82hcwBelRR4vh/view?usp=sharing
+If needed, sample data (chair) can be found [here](https://drive.google.com/file/d/17xugq_6IaZBpm9B9QYU82hcwBelRR4vh/view?usp=sharing).
+Please create a folder named `data` on root folder and extract the contents of zip file to that folder.
+Then simply run `python demo.py`.